 You can make full payment prior to the first day of the semester by check, cash, wire, money order or online by electronic check or credit card.
 Monthly Payment Plan options are also available under Payment Options.

 4) When will my financial aid be applied to my student account?

 Most financial aid is posted to the student account approximately 2 weeks prior to the start of the semester, provided that all documents are completed.
 Loan funds will credit the student account after the promissory note has been signed electronically & loan forms are submitted and processed.
-Alternative student loans are credited to student accounts when the funds are received by the College.
-Scholarships from private foundations or organizations will be posted when the actual check is received by the College.
+Alternative student loans are credited to student accounts when the funds are received by the University.
+Scholarships from private foundations or organizations will be posted when the actual check is received by the University.

 5) Why is my outside scholarship not appearing correctly on my student tuition account?

-Scholarships from private foundations or organizations will be credited to student tuition accounts when the actual check is received by the College.
+Scholarships from private foundations or organizations will be credited to student tuition accounts when the actual check is received by the University.
 Like all other financial aid, the amount of the scholarship is divided equally between 2 semesters.
 For example, the $1,000 high school scholarship will show as a $500 credit on the fall semester & a $500 credit on the spring semester.